NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Ofalth.md

   - name: ""

   - name: "Refuse Pile"
     desc: "  When they're not in danger, an ofalth can spend 1 minute settling into a 10-foot pile that looks like a heap of garbage.
-Until the next time it takes an action, the ofalth gains a +2 circumstance bonus to AC.\nA creature that enters the area of the garbage heap or interacts with it must attempt a save against the ofalth's stench."
+Until the next time it takes an action, the ofalth gains a +2 circumstance bonus to AC.\n\nA creature that enters the area of the garbage heap or interacts with it must attempt a save against the ofalth's stench."

 abilities_mid:
   - name: ""